Mayankm96/airsim_img_publisher/README.md

 * README modified for better understanding
 * Another transform has been added from the drone's `base_frame_id` frame to `camera_frame_id`
 * Changed the names of topics that are published
+* Added publishing of normals and segmentation images as well
+* Script added to fly the drone in lawn-mower surveillance pattern

 ## Installation